nickbrandt/GitLab/doc/administration/troubleshooting/sidekiq.md

 This does not log all job arguments.
 To avoid logging sensitive information (for instance, password reset tokens), it logs numeric arguments for all workers, with overrides for some specific workers where their arguments are not sensitive.
-Permitted non-numeric arguments for specific workers can be seen in the [Sidekiq Processor source](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/error_tracking/processor/sidekiq_processor.rb).

 Example log output: